billg-splunk/javashop-otel/README.md

 Select the longest duration trace

+TODO: Long Trace Image

-Now we can see the method with long latency  was products:ProductResource.getAllProducts
+Now we can see the long latency occurred in the products service and if we click on products: /products we can see the offending method was products:ProductResource.getAllProducts

+TODO: Show Tags method

-Our next step here would be to send that trace to a developer and they will have to debug the method.
+Our next step here would be to send that trace to a developer by cliking download trace and they will have to debug the method.

+Before we do that please take note of the Tags available for the developer to leverage to find root cause.

-Since they do not have full parameter information it can be a long process.
+Note: Since they do not have full parameter information it can be a long process.

+TODO: Download Trace Button Image

+#Now let's play the role of the developer

-Developer: Must debug the function products:ProductResource.getAllProducts to find the problem.
+As a developer we must debug the function products:ProductResource.getAllProducts to find the problem.

-#TODO SCREENSHOT Show the Function in File
+TODO SCREENSHOT Show the Function in File

 Now find the needle in Haystack !